awslabs/aws-encryption-sdk-specification/framework/local-cryptographic-materials-cache.md

 is a built-in implementation of the [CMC interface](cryptographic-materials-cache.md) provided by the AWS Encryption SDK.
 The local CMC is a configurable, in-memory, least recently used (LRU) cache.
-It provides non-blocking, locking, [cache entries](cryptographic-materials-cache.md#cache-entry) per [cache identifier](cryptographic-materials-cache.md#cache-identifier).
+It provides atomic access to [cache entries](cryptographic-materials-cache.md#cache-entry) per [cache identifier](cryptographic-materials-cache.md#cache-identifier).

 ## Definitions